blckink/The-KPI-Trials/README.md

 3. **Verify PHP version** – The scripts use typed functions from PHP 8.0+, so confirm your hosting plan supports PHP 8 or newer.
 4. **Access the arcade** – Browse to `https://yourdomain.com/index.php` to launch the experience.

+### Game Examples Playground

+- Browse to `https://yourdomain.com/games/examples/` to open the standalone testing hub.
+- Select any mini-game card and click **Start Example** to launch a curated demo scenario with scoring guidance.
+- The examples reuse your current theme colors from `data/settings.json`, letting you preview styling and controls in isolation.

 ## Admin Dashboard

 - Navigate to `https://yourdomain.com/admin/`.